eljoujat/eljoujat.github.io/_posts/2015-07-09-jenkinsbot.md

 All this because some managers are too scared to let  non-technical person touch Jenkins, and some of the non-technical persons are too lazy to take the initiative to know how to run or check Jenkins's jobs.

- I was getting annoyed and bored with this repeatedly tasks when i decided to build a Robot and delegate the task to him!
+ I was getting annoyed and bored with this repeatedly tasks when i decided to build a Bot and delegate the task to him!

 So every request is sent directly to him as a command, he performs the action automatically and listens for any change on the status of the Jenkins job, if he detects any change or transitions, he sends us a notification.

 [![Dolor de Cabeza...](/images/gif_demo.gif)](/images/gif_demo.gif)

-The robot is just s python script running on the background as demon,  using Skype4Py and Jenkins API module, and some basic logic that can be easily extended.
+The Bot is just s python script running on the background as demon,  using Skype4Py and Jenkins API module, and some basic logic that can be easily extended.

 ![Communication Diagramm](/images/jenkinsbot_schma.png)

-Things are not so easy as it looks and i will present step by step how i built a functional Robot !
+Things are not so easy as it looks and i will present step by step how i built a functional Bot !

 First we cannot run two instances of Skype on the same machine, and i could not use another windows machine, I had access to the server where Jenkins is installed: so why not install Skype there and run the python script?